leapmotion/pyopticam/README.md

 pyopticam
 ================

 This repository contains yet another Python wrapper for the [Optitrack Camera SDK](https://optitrack.com/software/camera-sdk/) using [nanobind](https://github.com/wjakob/nanobind).
 Requires python >= 3.8.
+This has only ever been tested with Prime 13W's; different cameras may need some of the hard-coded resolution assumptions updated.

 Installation
 ------------